Office of Residence Life Mission Statement

 - Supervise staff with regard to the daily and long-term operation of the hall.

-- Utilize departmental resources for staff development and training, including but not limited to the RA/MA Resource Center and EBI Survey results.
+- Utilize departmental resources for staff development and training, including but not limited to the RA/MA Resource Center and survey results.

 - Provide guidance on University policies and procedures.